joshwegener/living-docs/docs/completed/2025-09-14-spec-kit-integration.md

-# Spec-Kit Integration
+# Spec-Kit for living-docs Project

 **Completed**: Sept 14, 2025 | **Duration**: 15 minutes | **Agent**: DEV

 ## Objective
-Set up complete GitHub spec-kit integration for living-docs project.
+Set up GitHub spec-kit for the living-docs repository itself (not the adapter).

 ## What Was Done
 1. Created `.github/pull_request_template.md` for PR standards